belthor777/Machine-Learning/PH207x/excercises/Lesson10/Matching and Effect Modification.md

 Effect modification means they are different: The effect of a drug, the effect of a treatment, the effect of an exposure is modified by the group of people you are looking at-- in that case, by the age of the people.

+This is what I mean by effect modification, the value that we're giving to describe the effect of an exposure-- in in this case, the effect of a treatment, beta blocking-- differs.
+It depends on what type of person you are.
+In this case, in terms of a person's risk of having a cardiac complication.